MissionMike/WordPress-Plugin-Boilerplate-Webpack/README.md

 git checkout https://github.com/MissionMike/wordpress-plugin-boilerplate-webpack.git .
 ```

 3. You'll then need to rename some specific text and files within the folder in order to change "Plugin Name" (boilerplate text) to "My Cool Plugin" (example).
+There are two ways to do this:

+- Manually find every file with "plugin-name" in the filename and rename it to your own slug.
+- On Linux, open setup.sh and change the "example-me" sample names in lines 6 through 10, and run ```sh setup.sh```

 ## Development